 Secured credit cards can get your credit back on track

-When it’s time to apply for a car loan or home mortgage, it helps to have a good credit score.
+When it’s time to request a car loan or home mortgage, it helps to have a good credit score.
 However, all is not lost for those whose consumer credit history has seen better days.
 Although it can be expensive, using a secured credit card with an initial deposit requirement can help rebuild a credit rating so that large-scale loans are no longer out of reach.
-Here are some things to consider before applying for a secured credit card.
+Here are some things to consider before requesting a secured credit card.

 Know how secured credit cards work